Heart attack deaths are highest during December / January holiday season.

 “The progression of heart disease doesn’t happen overnight, so an uptick in cardiac death during the holidays is actually more the acute manifestations of the disease,” said Jorge Plutzky, M.D., a volunteer with the American Heart Association.
 “Factors like cold weather, stress and dietary indiscretion can contribute to a chain of events leading to more stress on the heart.
 A cardiac event might be triggered because the heart is working harder.”

 "Our instructor was fantastic.
-The "hands-on" approach was so much more engaging and realistic than any other class we have ever experienced.
-Thank you!"
+The "hands-on" approach to learning First Aid was so much more engaging and realistic than any other class we have ever experienced."